Nashville (film): Screenplay

 In the 1970s, United Artists attempted to hire Robert Altman to direct a screenplay about country-western music titled The Great Southern Amusement Company.
 Altman declined but became interested in directing a film on the subject after reading William Price Fox's novel Ruby Red, and agreed to make an original film for UA.
 The original screenplay for Nashville was written by Joan Tewkesbury, who had collaborated with Altman on several of his films, including McCabe & Mrs. Miller (1971) and Thieves Like Us (1974).
 She had proposed a Nashville-set film to Altman prior to his filming of McCabe & Mrs. Miller; he became interested in the setting and sent Tewkesbury to Nashville in the fall of 1973 to observe the area and its citizenry.
 Tewkesbury's diary of her trip provided the basis for the screenplay, with many observations making it into the finished film, such as the highway pileup.
 However, as with most Altman projects, much of the dialogue was improvised with the script acting as a "blueprint" dictating the actions of the characters and the plot.

 Tewkesbury, who was working as an instructor at the University of Southern California, rewrote her screenplay several times.
 In the original draft, the film opened with a scene featuring Tom on the street in New York City prior to his arrival in Nashville.
 Tewkesbury had been partly inspired to write the film based on her observations of the music industry being geographically "pulled apart.
 The country-western thing had suddenly exploded in Nashville, but [musicians] still had to come to New York for getting paid, and business deals."
 None of Tewkesbury's incarnations of the screenplay featured any death scenes, but Altman, who had a "penchant for the tragic denouement", proposed the idea that Barbara Jean would be assassinated in the finale.
-Altman also conceived the political subplot about the presidential candidate Hal Philip Walker.
+Altman also conceived the political subplot about the presidential candidate Hal Phillip Walker.
 The political speeches and dialogue for this subplot were written by Altman's colleague Thomas Hal Phillips, whose brother Rubel Phillips had run as the Republican Party candidate in the 1963 and 1967 Mississippi gubernatorial elections.